|Oughterard Shrubbery is a lovely spot to stop and enjoy nature.|

 It’s not as if we have a travel agent.
 With the complication of the nature of our lives, it wouldn’t be prudent to leave the many facets of our travel in the hands of a stranger.

 |As in most areas of Ireland, there is a tremendous number of stones.|

-Yes, we use Vacations-to-Go for most of our cruise bookings after having worked with them since mid-2012 when we booked our first cruise.
+Yes, we use Vacations-to-Go for most of our cruise bookings after working with them since mid-2012 when we booked our first cruise.
 We’ve been shifted from one rep to another over the years, as they’ve come and gone or been promoted in the company.

 |Pretty flowers in the park.|

-Now, as we research plans for early 2020, we’re finding the best route is to use a travel agency when we know so little about the country and the places within that country that appeal to our tastes.
+As we research plans for early 2020, we’re finding the best route to use a travel agency when we know so little about the country and the places within that country that appeal to our tastes.
 Even so, this still is a complicated process.